amir-candido/amir-candido.tech/content/posts/react-context-authentication-p1/index.md

 };
 ```

 This asymmetric encryption setup with private and public keys helps ensure that only our server can create valid tokens, while verification can happen securely using the public key.
-Let's now continue and create the Middleware to be used verify tokens and roles.
+Let's now continue and create the Middleware to be used to verify tokens and roles.

 ### Authentication and Authorization Middleware